The Louis XV style (1730-1760)

 ROCAILLE STYLE CLOCK IN GILDED BRONZE, DECORATED WITH A PUTTO IN A SHELL Gilded fireplace mantel Clock in the Louis XV style bronze

-The Louis XV style is the most representative of French taste in the eyes of the world, with its elegant and refined curves, the brilliance of its marquetry and its wealth of invention.
+For the elegance and refinement of its curves, the brilliance of its marquetry and its wealth of invention, the Louis XV style is, in the eyes of the world, the most representative of French taste.
 It developed mainly in the second quarter of the 18th century (from 1730 to around 1760).
-More commonly known as Rococo style or Rocaille, its decorative repertoire was inspired by the shape of shells, Italian Baroque art and the art of the Far East.
+More commonly known as the Rococo style or Rocaille style, its decorative repertoire was inspired by shell shapes, Italian Baroque and Far Eastern art.

 The furniture